tensorflow/java/CONTRIBUTING.md

 2. Update the CI build scripts at `.github/workflows/ci.yml` under TensorFlow Java source tree to reflect the version of Bazel to download and run for all platforms
 3. Validate that options in `tensorflow-core/tensorflow-core-api/.bazelrc` are still accurate or update them accordingly

-In order to build the TensorFlow Runtime library to work with TensorFlow Java, we sometimes need to apply some patches to the TensorFlow sources.
+In order to build the TensorFlow native library to work with TensorFlow Java, we sometimes need to apply some patches to the TensorFlow sources.
 These patches are found in `tensorflow-core/tensorflow-core-api/external`.

 - If you have an error like "Error in fail: Error applying patch //external:xxx.patch:", verify why the patch is failing by looking at the TensorFlow source code.